nucypher/nucypher/docs/source/architecture/worklock.rst

-`WorkLock` is a novel, permissionless network node setup mechanism, developed at NuCypher, which requires participants to temporarily stake ETH and operate NuCypher network threshold cryptography nodes in order to be allocated NU, the native cryptocurrency of the NuCypher network that enables node operation.
+`WorkLock` is a novel, permissionless network node setup mechanism, developed at NuCypher, which requires participants to temporarily stake ETH and operate NuCypher network threshold cryptography nodes in order to be allocated NU, the native token of the NuCypher network that enables node operation.

 The NuCypher team designed the WorkLock to onboard threshold cryptography nodes to the live NuCypher network using a process that selects participants who are most likely to strengthen the network by committing to staking and running nodes.